Legal Advice for Compensation Insurance Claims & TPD Payouts

 Eye Injury Compensation Claim FAQs

-If you have damaged your eyesight at work, you may be eligible to lodge a workers’ compensation claim.
+If your employer’s negligence damaged your eyesight, you may be eligible to lodge a workers’ compensation claim.
 Several different types of eye injuries qualify for workers’ comp benefits.
 These include:

 • Workplace accidents involving chemicals or dust